Peaches are a favorite summer fruit and preserving them for the off-season is a great way to enjoy them year-round.

 This recipe makes 3x 1 Pint (500 ml) size jars or 6 1/2 pint (250ml) jars of jam.
 I often double or triple this recipe.

-- 5 cups of peeled, pitted & chopped peaches. (about 3lbs)
+- 5 cups peeled, pitted & chopped peaches (about 3lbs)

-- Zest & juice of 1 lemon – about 3tbsp
+- 3 tbsp zest & juice of 1 lemon

-- 1 vanilla bean pod scraped or about 2-3 Tbsp (taste test how much you want as there are different vanilla quality grades)
+- 2-3 tbsp vanilla bean pod scraped (taste test how much you want as there are different vanilla quality grades)